In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is cognitive dissonance.

 - we like the present behaviour, even if it may carry future costs

 To reduce that discomfort, we tend to reject, rationalize, or avoid information that highlights that dissonance.
-That can mean rejecting solid, accurate information because it gives us the inner squirmies.
+That can mean rejecting solid, accurate information because it weakens our position and gives us the inner squirmies.

 In terms of COVID, people who are attached to their idea of freedom in non-masking may respond to information about the harm that COVID is doing by rationalizing that they’re unlikely to get COVID, that COVID is just a minor illness, or even that COVID isn’t actually real.
 This rationalization allows them to feel comfortable in hanging onto and demonstrating their belief that non-masking equals freedom.

-Someone who smokes and knows that smoking can cause lung cancer and kill people may try to reduce that dissonance through stopping smoking, minimizing the likelihood that they will get cancer, or thinking about the positives that they believe they get from smoking.
+Someone who smokes and knows that smoking can cause lung cancer and kill people may try to reduce that dissonance by quitting smoking, minimizing the likelihood that they will get cancer, or thinking about the positives that they believe they get from smoking.

-When it comes to animal welfare, you might be like me and care about animal welfare, but do your best to pretend that the meat that you like to eat doesn’t actually come from animals.
-I don’t have a problem with meat consumption per se, as it happens in the animal kingdom and I think it’s a natural thing, but it makes me squirmy to think about the direct link between the cow going moo and the burger that ends up on my plate.
+You might be like me and care about animal welfare, but do your best to pretend that the meat that you like to eat doesn’t actually come from animals.
+I don’t have a problem with meat consumption per se, as it happens in the animal kingdom and I think it’s a natural thing; however, it does make me squirmy to think about the direct link between the cow going moo and the burger on my plate.
 I like to eat meat, so that cognitive dissonance-avoiding ostrich in the sand strategy works for me.

-With something like climate change, we may agree that the environment is important, but when we choose to drive rather than take public transit, we may rationalize that our individual actions aren’t actually all that significant, so driving isn’t that big a deal.
+With something like climate change, we may agree that the environment is important.
+However, when we choose to drive rather than take public transit, we may rationalize that our individual actions aren’t actually all that significant, so driving isn’t that big a deal.

 What happens in the brain

-Particular parts of the brain get worked up when we experience cognitive dissonance.
-These include the posterior medial frontal cortex (pMFC), which is involved in avoiding aversive outcomes, the dorsolateral prefrontal cortex (DLPFC), which is associated with cognitive control, and the insula, which processes emotions.
+Particular parts of the brain get excited when we experience cognitive dissonance.
+These include the posterior medial frontal cortex, which is involved in avoiding aversive outcomes, the dorsolateral prefrontal cortex, which is associated with cognitive control, and the insula, which processes emotions.

-However, just because our brains are getting worked up doesn’t mean that we need to run in the direction they’re pointing to.
+However, just because our brains are antsy doesn’t mean that we need to run in the direction they’re pointing to.
 We can choose to accept and sit with discomfort.

 The danger lies in assuming that the squirmy feeling is your gut telling you the new information is wrong.
-The new information might point out a really important risk associated with your current behaviour, and you might really benefit from making changes.
-In that case, your gut is probably reacting to the possibility of change, which isn’t a great thing to base decisions on.
+The new information might point out an important risk associated with your current behaviour, and you might really benefit from making changes.
+In that case, your gut is probably reacting to the possibility of change, which isn’t a great basis for decision-making.

 Can you think of instances when cognitive dissonance has shaped your own reactions?